Which? Best Buy washing-up liquids

 Washing-up is a dull chore, but a Best Buy-recommended washing-up liquid will help you blitz through it so that you're back on the sofa in a jiffy.

-We've lab tested washing-up liquids from big brands including Fairy, Persil and Ecover, as well as supermarket own-labels.
+We've lab tested washing-up liquids from big brands including Fairy and Ecover, as well as supermarket own-labels.
 Our tests go further than anyone else's to separate the liquids that you'll swear by from those that you might swear at.

 - We pit washing-up liquids against baked-on grease and everyday fat.
 This means that five-star-rated liquids make cleaning up after a Sunday roast much less daunting.